abb-becode/hangman/README.md

 ## General informations:
   Title       : hangman game
   Description : a small application to play hangman
+  Flowchart   : (flowchart.jpg)

 ## start game:
   You don't need any prerequisites to launch the application. have fun.